-In this question we wanted to evaluate how the pupils could understand the thematic information represented in a map with content that did not relate directly to a geographical subject.
+In this question we wanted to evaluate how the pupils can understand the thematic information represented in a map with content that did not relate directly to a geographical subject.
 We used the same text and map in both countries.

-3rd question
+3rd question:

-The task was the reading and joint analysis of two methods of representation (diagrams and choroplets) in the same map.
-In the Hungarian test, the pupils had to answer three questions related to environment protection, represented in a map of the country (Figure 2):
+Reading and joint analysis of two methods of representation (diagrams and choroplets) in the same map.

+In the Hungarian test the pupils had to answer three questions related to environment protection, represented in a map of the country (Figure 3):